 Thanos, the team-up film's villain, is on a mission to collect all six of the stones and has been since the first Avengers movie when he loans the Mind Stone out to Loki so he can acquire the Tesseract for him.
 Considering that none of his plans have so far worked out, Thanos is now on his way to Earth for the ones he knows about.

 Why is it such a big deal, though?
-Well, that falls to the glove we see Thanos wearing in the trailer: the Infinity Gauntlet.
+Well, that falls to the golden glove we see Thanos wearing: the Infinity Gauntlet.
 Much like the Chitauri staff from the first Avengers movie, the Gauntlet allows the wearer to wield the godlike powers of all six stones safely — if you watched Guardians of the Galaxy, you see that it takes four of them to use the Orb without burning up and dying.
 And because Thanos is a bad guy (duh), he wants to wipe out half of the universe . . . and he's about to do it.
-As of the trailer, we see he has at least two stones (the purple Orb and blue Tesseract, offered up by Loki) and he's already taking down Tony Stark's Iron Man with just one blow.
+In the trailer, we saw he had at least two stones (the purple Orb and blue Tesseract, offered up by Loki) and he was already taking down Tony Stark's Iron Man with just one blow.
 With only two of the stones!
 Imagine all six and their respective powers together.

-In Avengers: Infinity War, out April 27, Thanos grabs a few more of the stones — a Child of Thanos, possibly Corvus Glaive, takes the yellow Mind Stone from its spot on Vision's forehead in the trailer — but we have a feeling Infinity War will be about trying (and failing) to protect the stones.
+Avengers: Infinity War, which is in theaters now, mainly revolves around the Avengers trying (and failing) to protect the stones.
 After all, the as-yet-unnamed Avengers 4 needs a finale-worthy ending, and fighting against a dude who has all the power in the universe(s) is a pretty good one.
-We'll just have to see who survives the first part of the war to fight that one.
+You'll just have to see who survives the first part of the war to fight that one.